korken89/ptp-sync/math/math.typ

 $ accent(epsilon,dot) = -alpha epsilon + cal(N)(0, sigma^2)  $

 This will give a clock that has a nominal tick rate but that slowly drifts around the nominal value.
-The nominal tick rate for a the PTP peripheral in STM32 microcontrollers is $2^32$ which is accumulated in a 64-bit register, this means that overflows can be neglected as this would overflow about once every 136 years.
+The nominal tick rate for the PTP peripheral in STM32 microcontrollers is $2^32$ which is accumulated in a 64-bit register, this means that overflows can be neglected as this would overflow about once every 136 years.

 Combining the above gives the system's transfer function is as follows: